-IWS Header
+JWS Header

-A JSON Text Object (or JSON Text Objects, when using the JWS JSON Serialization) that describes the digital signature or MAC operation applied to create the JWS Signature value.
+A JSON object (or JSON objects, when using the JWS JSON Serialization) that describes the digital signature or MAC operation applied to create the JWS Signature value.
 The members of the JWS Header object(s) are Header Parameters.